pengqiannan/Modeling-bacterial-interactions/data/README.md

 # data

-- The model files in mat format can be found in  Modeling-bacterial-interactions/data/ModelInMatFormat.
+- **ModelInMatFormat**: The model files in mat format.

-- The model files in sbml format can be found in Modeling-bacterial-interactions/data/ModelInSBMLFormat.
+- **ModelInSBMLFormat**: The model files in sbml format.

-- The memote evaluation files can be found in Modeling-bacterial-interactions/data/MemoteEvaluationFiles.
+- **MemoteEvaluationFiles**: The memote evaluation files.

-- The raw data and corresponding R code for generating the figures (Fig.1 to Fig.4) can be found in Modeling-bacterial-interactions/data/FigureData.
+- **Modeling-bacterial-interactions/data/FigureData**: The raw data and corresponding R code for generating the figures (Fig.1 to Fig.4) in the manuscript.

   For more details, please download the file and locate the required file in the corresponding subfolder.